HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

   sql_file="alt_ending_in_image_extension.sql",
 ) }}

 The text in the `alt` attribute depends on the context.
 If the image is decorative and doesn't provide any meaningful information, then `alt=""` is ideal.
 However, if the image is crucial to the context of the page, then a proper text description is essential.
 If the image is a child of a link, then ideally the `alt` attribute should be used to label the link so the user knows where the link takes them.
 We found that 7.5% of mobile web pages and 7.2% of desktop pages with an `alt` attribute have a file extension assigned to that `alt` attribute.
-This probably means that the `alt` attribute just contains the image filename, which is not helpful at all, and should be avoided in every case.
+This probably means that the `alt` attribute just contains the image filename, which is likely not helpful at all, and should be avoided in every case.

 {{ figure_markup(
   image="common-file-extensions-in-alt-text.png",